Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 weak resistance to malicious stubs.
 The `sandbox_dashboard.py` utility and the metrics dashboard expose these per-scenario values.

+## Human alignment flagger

+Each autonomous cycle runs `HumanAlignmentFlagger` against the most recent commit.
+The checker parses the Git diff, highlighting removed docstrings, logging statements, missing tests and potential ethics or risk/reward issues.
+Results are appended to `sandbox_data/alignment_flags.jsonl` and published on the event bus as `alignment:flag`.

+Security AI or developers should monitor the JSON log or subscribe to the event bus to review any warnings.
+Alerts labelled `alignment_warning` are raised when scores exceed `ALIGNMENT_WARNING_THRESHOLD`; values beyond `ALIGNMENT_FAILURE_THRESHOLD` warrant immediate investigation.
+The flagger can be tuned or disabled via `ENABLE_ALIGNMENT_FLAGGER` and `ALIGNMENT_BASELINE_METRICS_PATH`.

 ## First-time setup

 Follow these steps when launching the sandbox for the first time: